Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Experiments and Result Analysis

 \subsection{Experimental Setups}

-We evaluate CMedBERT on CMedMRC, and compare it against four strong baselines: DrQA \citep{DBLP:conf/acl/ChenFWB17}, BERT\_base \citep{DBLP:conf/naacl/DevlinCLT19}, KT-NET \citep{DBLP:conf/acl/YangWLLLWSL19} and MC-BERT~\citep{zhang2019cbert}.
-DrQA is a popular MRC model using the early attention mechanism.
+We evaluate CMedBERT on CMedMRC, and compare it against six strong baselines: DrQA \citep{DBLP:conf/acl/ChenFWB17}, BERT\_base \citep{DBLP:conf/naacl/DevlinCLT19}, ERNIE \citep{DBLP:conf/acl/ZhangHLJSL19}, KT-NET \citep{DBLP:conf/acl/YangWLLLWSL19}, MC-BERT~\citep{DBLP:journals/corr/abs-2008-10813} and KMQA \citep{DBLP:conf/emnlp/LiHCPW20}.
 KT-NET is the first model to leverage rich knowledge to enhance pre-trained language models for MRC.
-MC-BERT is the Chinese biomedical pre-trained model fine-tuned on BERT\_base.
+MC-BERT is the first Chinese biomedical pre-trained model fine-tuned on BERT\_base.
+We only use the encoder layer in KMQA removing the answer layer due to the different answer type.

 For evaluation, we use EM (Exact Match) and F1 metrics for answer and support sentence tasks.
 We calculate character-level overlaps between prediction and ground truth for the Chinese language, rather than token-level overlaps for English.
 To assess the difficulty of solving CMedMRC tasks, we select 100 testing samples to evaluate human performance.
 Human scores of EM and F1 are 85.00\% and 96.69\% for answer prediction, respectively.